natcap/invest.users-guide/source/crop_production.rst

 Data needs
 ==========

-The model uses seven types of input data (five are required).
+The model uses seven possible types of input data (only two are required).

-1. ** LULC map (required).** A GIS raster dataset, with a numeric LULC code for each cell.
-Different crop types should be designated with different numbers.
-The dataset should be in a projection where the units are in meters and the projection used should be defined.

- *Name:* it can be named anything.

- *Format:* standard GIS raster file (e.g., ESRI GRID or IMG), with LULC class code for each cell (e.g., 1 for forest, 2 for corn, 3 for soy, etc.).
+1. ** LULC map (required).** A GIS raster dataset (e.g., tif, .grd, .img), with LULC class code for each cell (e.g., 1 for forest, 2 for corn, 3 for soy, etc.).
 The LULC class codes should be in the grid's 'value' column.
 The raster should not contain any other data.
 The LULC codes must match the codes in the "Crop type" table below (input # 2).

- *Sample Data Set*:  \\InVEST\\
+The dataset should be in a projection where the units are in meters and the projection used should be defined.

-2. **Crop type table (required):** A table relating the ID codes in your LULC map to the crop types you wish to consider.
+2. **Crop type table (required):** A table (.csv, .xls, or .dbf) relating the ID codes in your LULC map to the crop types you wish to consider.

- *Name:* file can be named anything

- *File Type:*  ``*``.csv or ``*``.xls

- *Rows:* each row is a different land-use or crop type
+ *Rows:* Each row is a different land-use or crop type.

  *Columns:* must be named as follows: